rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 out for themselves."

 This is precisely how a hub works.
-A gander (male goose) wants to talk to the female of the species, so he goes over to Minnie Pearl and honks at her.
+A gander (male goose) wants to talk to the female of the species, so he goes over to Minnie Pearl (the hub) and honks at her.
 She doesn't know who he wants to speak with and really doesn't care, so she tosses him in a pen with all the other geese.
-Every animal (whether a goose or a gander) gets to hear our gander's honk, and each ignores that honk, except the one lucky goose our gander is addressing.
+Every animal there (whether a goose or a gander) has to hear our gander's honk.
+Each ignores that honk, except the one lucky goose our gander is addressing.

-# Data-Link Layer
+### Data-Link Layer

 This is the layer where things actually get interesting.
 The Data-Link Layer is responsible for sending packets "somewhere", even if